bitwiseworks/cmake-os2/Help/manual/cmake-toolchains.7.rst

 Variable :variable:`CMAKE_OSX_ARCHITECTURES` can be used to set architectures for both device and simulator.
-Variable :variable:`CMAKE_OSX_DEPLOYMENT_TARGET` can be used to set an iOS/tvOS/watchOS deployment target.
+Variable :variable:`CMAKE_OSX_DEPLOYMENT_TARGET` can be used to set an iOS/tvOS/visionOS/watchOS deployment target.

-Next configuration will install fat 5 architectures iOS library and add the ``-miphoneos-version-min=9.3``/``-mios-simulator-version-min=9.3`` flags to the compiler:
+The next example installs five architectures in a universal binary for an iOS library.
+It adds the relevant ``-miphoneos-version-min=9.3`` or ``-mios-simulator-version-min=9.3`` compiler flag where appropriate.
+Note that the :variable:`CMAKE_IOS_INSTALL_COMBINED` variable used in the example is now deprecated, so this approach is no longer recommended.

 .. code-block:: console